 “In an interstellar burst, I am born again” – Radiohead.

 If you are looking for a cheap budget backpacker place for a quick trip to Gdańsk, head to the Hostel Przy Targu Rybnym in the old town for these reasons…

 The location is in the heart of the main tourist part of Gdańsk.
 It sits just a street away from the water, where you can get a boat to Hel, or Gdynia, or even Westerplatte.
 The Hostel Przy Targu Rybnym is also close to the famous Ulica Dluga (Long Lane) where Neptune’s Fountain sits.
 Here is also the oldest restaurant in Gdańsk – Kubicki, a 1 minute walk from Hostel Przy Targu Rybnym.
-Infamously I dated Ola Mueller here.
+Infamously I dated a Polish lady here.
 But the good location remains unperturbed by such people.

 For those on a budget, prices here are simply superb here at Hostel Przy Targu Rybnym, considering how well located it is.
 Apart from maybe Moldova and Albania, there are not many places in Europe you can sleep in such comfort for £6-7 a night.
 But here you can, off season of course.
 If you go in the summer prices go up a bit.

 Out of all my trips to Gdańsk down the years, this was the quietest and most relaxing.
 The hostel occupies a corner of a street which becomes quiet at night, away from the busier hostels in the touristic part of Gdańsk.
 It chilled my northern life “till a halt”.